kyrie25/lanyard-profile-readme/README.md

 Experiment with it and see if it fits your needs!

-### Avatar Decorator
+### Avatar Decoration

-- Avatar decorator are supported!
-It is enabled by default:
+- Avatar decorations are supported!
+- Avatar decorations from Decor **are supported**, and Nitro decorations are prioritized over Decor decorations.

 ![decoration](https://github.com/user-attachments/assets/a97b1304-1563-409b-a214-1a73a6f456ae)